 In Grade 5, students are required to apply mathematical understandings and mathematical practices gained in the classroom in order to answer three types of questions: multiple-choice, short-response, and extended-response.
-Book 1 and Book 2 will consist of multiple-choice questions.
-Book 3 consists of short- and extended-response questions.
+Session 1 and Session 2 consist of multiple-choice questions.
+Session 3 consists of short- and extended-response questions.

-The chart below provides a description of the 2016 Grade 5 Test Design.
-Please note that the number of multiple-choice questions in Book 1 and in Book 2 includes embedded field test questions.
-It will not be apparent to students whether a question is an embedded field test question that does not count towards their score or an operational test question that does count towards their score.
+The chart below provides a description of the 2017 Grade 5 Test Design.
+Please note that the test design is unchanged from 2016.
+Embedded field test questions are included in the number of multiple-choice questions in Session 1 and Session 2 listed below.
+It will not be apparent to students whether a question is an embedded field test question that does not count toward their score or an operational test question that does count toward their score.

-Book Number of Multiple- Choice Questions Number of Short- Response Questions Number of Extended-Response Questions Total Number of Questions
+Session Number of Multiple- Choice Questions Number of Short- Response Questions Number of Extended-Response Questions Total Number of Questions

 1 22 0 0 22

 2 23 0 0 23

 3 0 6 4 10

 Total 45 6 4 55

-Grade 5 Test Design
+Grade 5 Test Design orauc 0 TCOL Design

-2016 Grade 5 Common Core Mathematics Test Blueprint
+2017 Grade 5 Common Core Mathematics Test Blueprint

-All questions on the 2016 Grade 5 Common Core Mathematics Test measure the CCLS for Mathematics.
+All questions on the 2017 Grade 5 Common Core Mathematics Test measure the CCLS for Mathematics.
 The test was designed around the Content Emphases (page 3).
 As such, questions that assess the Major Clusters make up the majority of the test.
 Additionally, standards recommended for more emphasis within clusters (pages 4-5) are assessed with greater frequency.